 What is a Celebration of Life

-A Celebration of Life is a type of memorial service that allows family and friends to honor their loved one who has died, but in a more personal and non-traditional way.
+A Celebration of Life is a type of memorial service that allows family and friends to honor their loved one who have recently passed, but in a more personal and non-traditional way.
 Instead of mourning the individual's death, guests celebrate the joy he or she brought into everyday living.
 A celebration of life service can look similar to a funeral or memorial, but the family can decide "the rules" of the service.
 If you are tasked with planning a memorial service, this type of informal memorial service can be a refreshing change to the typical stuffy and somber funeral service.

 Planning a Celebration of Life Service